 Let's take Payhawk customer State of Play, for example.
 Andrew Jacobi, VP of US Finance at international entertainment company State of Play Hospitality, explains how digging into spend data from invoices and card spend can help keep their multi-entity business on track.

-"We really rely on the customizable class settings within Payhawk to distinguish between venues so we can analyze performance," Andrew says.
-"We create the custom fields that our cardholders use to categorize their spend.
-So, whether it's categorizing between venues or categorizing it into the right general ledger code, it's extremely helpful in terms of how we allocate spend."
+"We really rely on the customisable class settings within Payhawk to distinguish between venues so we can analyse performance," Andrew says.
+"We create the custom fields that our cardholders use in order to categorise their spend.
+So, whether it's categorising between venues or categorising it into the right general ledger code, it's extremely helpful in terms of how we allocate spend."

 We’ve covered a lot about automation here, and you could be forgiven for thinking that an accounts payable department of the future won’t need people at all.
 But nothing could be further from the truth.

-Automation speeds up the reconciliation and control, leaving more time for your people to add real value by fixing errors and ensuring accounts and rules are set up correctly in the first place.
+Automation does indeed speed up the reconciliation and control, leaving more time for your people to add real value by fixing errors and making sure accounts and rules are set up correctly in the first place.

 Where humans come into their own is on the 20% of work that is difficult to pigeonhole, is new and needs rules set up, or just won’t fit into established processes.

-Freeing up your people's time also gives them time to work on real-time reporting of budget accountability, meaning that the company gets a much better service and managers know exactly where they are.
+Freeing up the time of your people also gives them time to work on real-time reporting of budget accountability, meaning that the company gets a much better service and managers know exactly where they are.

 Any project to transform an accounts payable department will take a fair bit of effort and require quite some planning.